-Lectures : 3 Hrs/Week Evaluation Scheme

-Credit : 3 ISE : 40 Marks

-Tutorials : ESE : 60 Marks
+Lectures:3 Hrs/WeekEvaluation SchemeCredit:3ISE : 40 MarksTutorials:---ESE : 60 Marks

-Course Objectives: The objective of the course is to 1.
-7 1.
-To understand the behavior of elements of steel structure.
-2. To understand the design concept of steel structure.
-3. 7 To have sense of design of professional ethics Course Outcomes: COs At the end of successful completion of the course, the student will be able to Blooms Taxonomy CO1 Analyze and design different types of welded and bolted connections by using necessary elements for analyzing steel structures.
+- 1. To understand the behavior of elements of steel structure. - 2.
+To understand the design concept of steel structure. - 3.
+To have sense of design of professional ethics

+Course Outcomes: COs At the end of successful completion of the course, the student will be able to CO1 Analyze and design different types of welded and bolted connections by using necessary elements for analyzing steel structures.
 Remember CO2 Analyze and design axially loaded tension member along with its end connections.
-Apply, Evaluate CO3 List and describe essential elements necessary to analyze and design of compression member.
+Apply, Evaluate СОЗ List and describe essential elements necessary to analyze and design of compression member.
 Apply, Evaluate CO4 Analyze and design axially and eccentrically loaded columns along with its different types of column bases.
 Apply, Evaluate CO5 Analyze and design laterally supported and unsupported beams with their end connections.
 Apply CO6 Calculate forces acting on gantry girder and its design as laterally unsupported beam.
 Remember, Apply